th2-net/th2-docs/content/versions/1-5-4/modules/exactpro/th2-mstore.md

 As a part of th2-core, **mstore** is responsible for saving and displaying data.
 This component's logic is still the same for all the th2 environments.
 Messages - data that is going in or out of th2. **mstore** saves message content and metadata.

-During pins of other components configuration, you can specify `store` attribute, means that messages from this pin will be stored via mstore.
+When marking the pins during configurating other components, you can specify `store` attribute, which means that the messages from this pin will be stored via **mstore.**

 mstore interacts with Cradle and Common libraries.
 Using RabbitMQ mstore gets messages in batches, then trying to pack it more compactly, and finally writing them to Cassandra using Cradle library.